Purchases made through links earn us a small commission, at no extra cost to you.

 More Photos of Larch Valley

-- The trailhead is at the Moraine Lake parking lot, near the canoe rentals.
+- The Larch Valley trailhead is at the Moraine Lake parking lot, near the canoe rentals.
 Moraine Lake is 14 km from the village of Lake Louise.

-- Larch Valley is a popular hike and can be quite crowded on weekends, not to mention the shortage of parking spots (see tip below).
+- Larch Valley is a popular hike and can be quite crowded on weekends.
 Try to go on a weekday or later in the afternoon.

-- Before doing the Larch Valley hike, educate yourself on bear safety.
-Hike in groups of at least four, make noise on the trail so that you don’t surprise a bear (bells are good for this), and carry bear spray, making sure it is easily accessible.
+Safety: Before doing the Larch Valley hike, educate yourself on bear safety.
+Hike in groups of at least four, make noise on the trail so that you don’t surprise a bear, and carry bear spray making sure it is easily accessible.

 Accommodations in Lake Louise